adamburkegh/bonita-sharing/README.md

 ![](dogwalker.png)

 Note that this includes all the basic elements of a bonita workflow application - a data model, UI forms, and the underlying process model.
-Also note that it is a deliberately partial solution.
-In particular, most activities use the default form - with the exception of *Return Dog* activity, which has an example of a design UI form.
+T Resource model is the ACME default provided by Bonita.

 This also serves as an example of using github and Bonita together.